Ryan has TD catch, 2 TD passes; Falcons beat Bucs 34-32

 Falcons: Just two years removed from appearing in the Super Bowl, they will miss the playoffs for the first time since 2015 when they finished 8-8 in their first season under coach Dan Quinn.

-Buccaneers: Must decide if Koetter’s three-year record, which includes double-digit losses the past two seasons, is good enough to retain his job.
-General manager Jason Licht’s future could be in jeopardy, too.
+Buccaneers: With Koetter gone, general manager Jason Licht’s future could be in jeopardy, too.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL